nandiraju/jQueryTween/README.md

 License
 ======
-jQuery Tween is licensed under MIT.
+jQueryTween is licensed under MIT.

 You want to support the project?
 ======
-Please feel free to donate
+Please feel free to fork, report issues or donate.